 We call this feature “wishful tab”.
 Be bold; press TAB on-the-go and see if Lightkey knows you well enough.

 In order to provide you with smart tab without taking away the existing functionality, the wishful tab technology will be available only following an alphanumeric keystroke and outside tables as TAB is used to move between table cells.

 Tip #4: Use CTRL+SPACE to accept predictions without the following extra space

 This tip is best explained with an example: You want to write the word “demonstrates” - You start typing and after typing “dem” Lightkey offers the word “demonstrate”.

 There are a few options to get there from this point:

-Lightkey's Variation Technology – explained in tip #2 – press the CTRL+RIGHT key combination to get a longer variation, however, there is a chance Lightkey might offer you a different variation from the one you need (e.g. “demonstrated”).
+Lightkey's Variation Technology – explained in tip #2 – press the CTRL+RIGHT key combination to get a longer variation, however there is a chance Lightkey might suggest a different variation from the one you intended (e.g. “demonstrated”).

 The manual way – press TAB, use Backspace to delete the extra space and add the “s” character.

 Our recommended solution – Lightkey’s CTRL+SPACE key combination – by pressing CTRL+SPACE Lightkey will add its suggested prediction just as if as you pressed TAB keeping the cursor at the end of the word – i.e. without the following space at the end of the word – allowing you to just type the missing “s”.